 – lyric from “I Want It” by Blue October

 An Ode to Tata

 London was a significant part of this process because of its many unforgettable moments.
 I went to a Blue October concert with a very special friend and the event was so raw and cathartic.
-Each time I heard the violin coupled with the lyrics to the songs I knew by heart, it took me to a calm and peaceful place.
+Each time I heard the violin coupled with the lyrics to the songs that I knew by heart, it took me to a calm and peaceful place.
 When I listen to the tracks, I still feel like I am standing in London at the concert.
 Very few performances have ever been that powerful in my life.

 On that same trip, Emma and I did some sight-seeing.
 We went to the Globe theatre where we watched Othello, which was another unforgettable moment.
 We also spent time at Westminster Abbey, where I was able to remember Tata by lighting a candle and finding solace in my own special way in such amazing place.
 Emma made the wonderful recommendation to light the candle at the Abbey.
 Since that day, I am so thankful that she did because I had never known lighting candles could be so meaningful.
 My healing process actually began the day I lit the candle in the Abbey.

 What stood out the most inside this amazing church was not only the architecture, but also, the amazing people who were laid to rest here.
 Some of the most renowned people from English history from kings, to warriors to scientists are buried here.
 People who left their mark on England and the world.
 I felt reverence as I passed through Westminster, truly amazed by the incredible history.
 Westminster Abbey was a beautiful church where I began my personal letting-go and healing process, although at the time and over the course of my stay abroad, I didn’t realize it.